Y.-P. Hsieh, P. Mertikopoulos, and V. Cevher. In ICML '21: Proceedings of the 38th International Conference on Machine Learning, 2021.

 arXiv link: https://arxiv.org/abs/2006.09065

-Figure: Illustration of Robbins-Monro algorithms being trapped by a spurious limit cycle in a $2$-dim min-max game (left: gradient descent/ascent; right: extra-gradient).
+Figure: Illustration of Robbins-Monro algorithms being trapped by (unavoidable) spurious cycles in a $2$-dim min-max game.